termermc/textbin-backend/api.md

 `Host` must be the host of the API you're hitting.
 If the API is located at `https://textbin.termer.net/`, then your `Host` header must be `textbin.termer.net`.
 As is with `Origin`, you must include the API port if it's non-standard.

+Note that these headers are already sent by JS fetch if the `credentials` option is set to `include`.

 ## Cookies
 For authentication, be sure to send the `vertx-web.session` cookie that is sent along with API responses, specifically after sucessfully using the `/auth` route.